Housing Benefit Appeals and Revisions

-To request a statement of reasons you can complete this benefits revision and appeal form or simply submit a letter or email.
+To request a statement of reasons you can complete the appeals form which is located at the bottom of this page, or simply submit a letter or email.

 Asking Us to Revise a Decision

 If you want a decision to be revised you must ask in writing and within one month from when that it was made.
-To request a revision you can complete this benefits revision and appeal form or simply submit a letter or email.
+To request a revision you can complete the appeals form which is located at the bottom of this page, or simply submit a letter or email.

 Making a Formal Appeal

 If you are not happy with a revised decision then you can make a formal appeal.
 Ensure you have requested a statement of reasons from us first - this will give you an explanation of why certain decisions were made.
-To make a formal appeal you can complete this benefits revision and appeal form or simply submit a letter or email.
+To make a formal appeal you can complete the appeals form which is located at the bottom of this page, or simply submit a letter or email.